shivangvr16-create/shivang-Python/docs/Python-datatype.md

 #### Dictionaries are optimized for fast lookups by key.
 ### For example :-
-## run this code in python for showing the examples
+## You can run this code in python for seeing the examples
 ```
 student = {
     "name": "Amit",